JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 ### Streaming logs

-This was high on my list of missing features in [**Use GitHub Actions for CI**](/posts/use-github-actions-for-ci); now, when an Actions workflow is running, you can see the output without having to wait until its done.
-This isn't just a quality of life improvement - now, when building a workflow or action, the development experience is significantly faster.
+This was high on my list of missing features in [**Use GitHub Actions for CI**](/posts/use-github-actions-for-ci).
+Now, when an Actions workflow is running, you can see the output without having to wait until its done.
+This isn't just a quality of life improvement - when building a workflow or action, the development experience is significantly faster.

 ### Declarative requirements for Actions